go-task/task/docs/docs/usage.md

       - echo 'Do work on tmpdir/'
 ```

-If you want to move the cleanup command into another task, that's possible as
+If you want to move the cleanup command into another task, that is possible as
 well:

 ```yaml